-The agriculture industry has now become burdened with herbicide resistance that is occurring in common problematic weeds.
+The agriculture industry has now become burdened with herbicide resistance [HR] that is occurring in common problematic weeds.
 There is no doubt that this is one of the most profound and devastating problems the industry has faced in several decades, and dealing with it has now become one of the top if not the top concern among soybean producers.
 It cannot be ignored.

 The popular and scientific press are filled with articles about this subject.
-Industry specialists are scrambling to provide weed management schemes that will address this issue and that will delay or prevent the occurrence of herbicide-resistant (HR) weeds where they are not already present.
+Industry specialists are scrambling to provide weed management schemes that will address this issue and that will delay or prevent the occurrence of HR weeds where they are not already present.

 One of the subjects that is prevalent in the discourse surrounding the subject is how the various herbicides work to control weeds.
-This leads to use of the terms "site-of-action (SOA)" and "mode-of-action (MOA)".
-These two terms are often used interchangeably, but they in fact refer to two different interactions/processes.
-The following narrative attempts to differentiate between the two terms.
+This leads to use of the terms "site-of-action [SOA]" and "mode-of-action [MOA]".
+These two terms are often used interchangeably, but they in fact mean two different things.
+The following linked articles provide information that helps to differentiate between the two terms.